Amphetamine Addiction Withdrawal

 Amphetamine withdrawal symptoms are not life-threatening.
 However, certain side effects, such as cravings or depression, can lead to relapse or risk of suicide.
 Detoxing in a treatment program offers the best chance for a safe detox and sustained recovery.

 Amphetamine withdrawal symptoms include cravings, depression, and increased appetite.
 Several factors can affect how long symptoms last.
 Symptoms of amphetamine withdrawal can develop within hours of the last dose and include:

 - Lack of ability to experience pleasure (anhedonia) 2

 The duration and severity of the symptoms depend on the dose and how long the user was taking amphetamines.
 Heavy users may experience certain symptoms, such as anhedonia and cravings, for weeks, months, or even years.
 2

+Amphetamine withdrawal programs include detox centers, inpatient detox, and outpatient detox.
+Amphetamine withdrawal treatment programs provide medical professionals who can supervise and monitor the process of detoxification and withdrawal.
 No medications have been approved for the treatment of amphetamine withdrawal.
 But the medical staff can prescribe medications to manage certain symptoms, such as antidepressants for depression.